codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-literals-and-constants.md

 cm = inch * cmPerInch;
 ```

-{Run! | terminal}(javac code/Literals.java && java -cp code/ Literals )
 This version is easier to read and less error-prone, but it still has a problem.
 Variables can vary (hence the term), but the number of centimeters in an inch does not.
 Once we assign a value to `cmPerInch`, it should never change.
 Java provides the keyword `final`, a language feature that enforces this rule.

 ```code
 final double CM_PER_INCH = 2.54;